 After the Injury …

 If your feet are hurting from a soccer-related injury, call the Foot Specialists of Long Island.
-We provide advanced sports injury treatment at our offices in Massapequa and Rockville Centre.
+We provide advanced sports injury treatment at our office in Massapequa.
 We even offer MLS laser treatment, an advanced therapy that is extremely effective for athletes looking to make a quick recovery before the end of the season.
 Give us a call toll-free at (844) 899-8658 to set up an appointment.